 Professor Priscilla Cushman (committee chair) -- I have had lots of experience working in large collaborations in high energy physics.
 In the past, this included work at CERN, but then I got interested in direct detection of dark matter using cryogenic solid state techniques.
 The new SuperCDMS experiment is being built at SNOLAB, a deep underground laboratory in Canada and is composed of 20 institutions from the US, Canada, UK, and India.
 Large research groups can be both daunting and exciting.
 I can share my experience and give you some pointers.
 Whether you join a large or a small research group, you should be able to have a fulfilling research experience and trust that your contributions are valued.

-Assistant Professor Lindsay Glesener -- I am an astrophysicist who mainly studies the Sun.
+Associate Professor Lindsay Glesener -- I am an astrophysicist who mainly studies the Sun.
 I collaborate on building new X-ray instruments as well as analyzing solar data from past and current spacecraft.
 Although I find this line of work very fulfilling, my academic path to get here wasn't a straight line.
 I had another career and tried other majors before I found physics as my calling.
 Not everyone knows what they want to do from the very beginning, and there are many paths by which you can accomplish your goals.

 Jennifer Kroschel -- I manage the student programs office for the School of Physics.
 I've been working in higher education student services for about 15 years and love helping students reach their goals.
 Outside of work, I enjoy spending time with my two boys (one human, one shih-poo) and co-zookeeper/husband.